 But unfortunately, we live in a world where divorce is becoming a common way for couples to resolve differences.
 For that reason we have to be more cautious when entering into marriage.

 The age differences aren’t as much of a problem when the couple is younger.
 It’s amazing how young love can seem to conquer all!
-But later on in life when the couple gets progressively older it becomes more of a problem.
+But it can become more of a problem later on in life when the couple gets progressively older.
 That is because the older spouse eventually gets into health and energy issues.
 Many times the younger spouse this finds too troublesome to deal with in their own stage in life.

 The Problem